osisoft/AVEVA-Adapter-OPC-UA-Docs/content/troubleshooting/troubleshoot-pi-adapter-for-opc-ua.md

 # Troubleshoot AVEVA Adapter for OPC UA

 To troubleshoot issues with AVEVA Adapter for OPC UA, you should check the adapter's configuration, connectivity, and logs, as detailed in the following sections.
-If you are unable to resolve issues with the adapter or need additional guidance, contact OSIsoft Technical Support.
+If you are unable to resolve issues with the adapter or need additional guidance, contact AVEVA PI Support.

 ## Check configurations